Sri Bannari Amman

 Sri Bannari Amman is a 2002 Indian Tamil-language devotional film written and directed by Bharathi Kannan.
 The film featured Vijayashanti in the title role being her 175th project alongside Karan and Laya, while Vadivelu plays a supporting role.
 The film, which had music composed by T. Rajendar, released in April 2002.

 Production

 While marketing the film, the producers featured Sukanya, as well as Khushboo, who appear only in songs, as a selling point in the posters.
 The film's shoot was held at various temples including Mahasakthi Amman temple at Hyderabad, Sivan temple at Bangalore, Kasi Viswanathar temple at Tenkasi, Mutharamman temple at Kulasekarapattinam, Vekkaliamman temple at Sindalakkarai, Bannari Amman temple at Thiruvakkarai, Kurungaliswarar temple at Koyambedu, Vadivudai Amman at Thiruvotriyur, and Sri Kalikaambal temple in George Town.
+A scene was shot at a bungalow of king of Courtrallam.

 Soundtrack

 The music was composed by T. Rajendar who also wrote the lyrics.